AlvaroG88/AI-enhanced-intrusion-detection-in-smart-renewable-energy-grids/README.md

 # AI-enhanced-intrusion-detection-in-smart-renewable-energy-grids

 The paper uses the Smart Grid Intrusion Detection Dataset with Random Forest + Autoencoder to boost accuracy (97.8%) and cut false positives.
 But even though the dataset has attack types (DoS, Malware, Phishing, MITM, SQLi, Zero-day), it only does binary detection.
 So adding attack-type classification could be your key contribution.
 The input is the dataset containing timestamps and attack types.
-The output of our model will be: (1) Statistical evidence of time-based attack patterns (2) A predictive model estimating the likelihood of the next attack based on temporal features
+The output of our model will be: (1) Statistical evidence of time-based attack patterns (2) A predictive model estimating the likelihood of the next attack based on temporal features.

  We have two research questions on paper: